HLSiira/Onyx/README.md

 <p><code>Crazily Condensed:</code> The minified version is less than ~1K, roughly 500b gzipped.</p>
 <p><code>Easily Extensible:</code> Onyx is easily modifyable to meet your needs.</p>

-Below is the functions returned as an object when creating a new Onyx refence.
+Below are the functions returned as an object when creating a new Onyx refence.
 ```javascript
 oX('#selector'){
 	focus: ()               => element.focus(),